 We seek professional engineers to lead breakout experiments and serve as guest speakers who will share their professional experiences with high school students.
-Professional engineers also host field trips, or connect Engineering Tomorrow with field trip host sites, so that we can show students engineering principles applied outside of our conferences and labs.
+Professional engineers also host field trips, or connect Engineering Tomorrow with field trip host sites, so that we can show students engineering principles applied outside of our labs.

 How can I donate to Engineering Tomorrow?

 Corporations and individuals provide monetary support so that all Engineering Tomorrow programs are free to schools and students.
 To support Engineering Tomorrow, contact Megan Barrett at firstname.lastname@example.org.